cristiangcev/data-science-journey-io-psych/intermediate_r/README.md

 - `02_data_structures_logic/`: Data frames, lists, and conditional logic
 - `03_loops_control_flow/`: While loops, for loops, and flow control with break/next
 - `04_functions/`: Writing, nesting, and scoping custom functions
+- - `05_apply_family/`: Using lapply, sapply, and vapply to simplify iteration over data

 Each chapter folder includes:
 - `reflection.md`: A personal summary of what I learned